elementary-data/elementary/README.md

 ![](static/headline-git.png)

-Elementary is an open-source data reliability framework for modern data teams.
-The first module of the framework is data lineage.

 **Data lineage made simple, reliable, and automated.**
 Open-source tool to effortlessly track the flow of data, understand dependencies and analyze impact.